-Career counselors can help you recognize your interests, skills, values, and help you set your career goals.
+Career counselors can help you recognize your interests, skills, and values, and help you set your career goals.
 Knowing yourself is the first step necessary in finding a satisfying career.

 These assessments are administered and evaluated by a trained career counselor during your career counseling session.
 Interest surveys can help you focus on career fields, occupations, and work environments where you may find job satisfaction.
-They may confirm career fields that you have been considering.
+They may confirm the career fields that you have been considering.
 They will not, however, tell you what you “should” be.
 Only you can determine that!

-How Can I Use FOCUS?
+How can I use FOCUS?

-- Once you have obtained the registration access code go to the Student Log-in/Registration Page to create your account.
+- Once you have obtained the registration access code, go to the Student Log-in/Registration Page to create your account.

-- Remember, no single assessment can give you THE answer to your “what do I want to be” question.
+- Remember, no single assessment can give you the answer to your “what do I want to be” question.
 Career planning is a process!

-- Once you have created an account with FOCUS you can log back in at anytime to continue to take assessments, check your results, and explore majors and careers.
+- Once you have created an account with FOCUS, you can log back in at anytime to continue to take assessments, check your results, and explore majors and careers.

 - FOCUS allows you to save a Personal Portfolio, where you can save careers and majors of interest.

 - FOCUS is brought to you in partnership with the Academic Advising Center.

 The following websites allow you to explore on your own.
 These sites provide a free mini-report and may offer more expanded reports for a fee.